Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 The goal with both Tempus and Match is to treat the genetic changes that are the underlying cause of the cancer.

-"The characterization of the genetic background of cancer and analysis of patient response to treatment will be at the heart of our clinical and research efforts at Rush,” said Ranga Krishnan, MB, ChB, an internationally renowned researcher and dean of Rush Medical College.
+"The characterization of the genetic background of cancer and analysis of patient response to treatment will be at the heart of our clinical and research efforts at Rush,” said Ranga Krishnan, MB, ChB, an internationally renowned researcher and CEO of the Rush University System for Health.
 "This will allow us not only to identify pathways to more personalized treatment, but also to discover novel biomarkers for early diagnosis and treatment."